 3. Gas Smell from Furnace

-It’s normal for your heating system to let off a small amount of gas when it starts up, so you might get a gas smell from your furnace.
-But it’s not typical to be smelling natural gas or rotten eggs throughout your home on a daily basis.
+It’s normal for your heating system to let off a small amount of gas when it turns on, so you might notice a gas smell from your furnace.
+But it’s not normal to be smelling natural gas or rotten eggs throughout your home on a daily basis.

 Cause: Gas Leak

 If your furnace smells like gas frequently, turn it off.
-If you know where your main gas supply valve is, shut that off too.
-Then call the gas company and us for assistance.
+If you know where your main gas supply valve is, turn that off too.
+Then call the gas company and us for help.